-The Alberta Council on Admissions and Transfer (ACAT) serves as an agency through which stakeholders work cooperatively to support learner pathways and mobility in Alberta and Canada, including ensuring effective transferability of courses and programs for the benefit of students.
-The objective of the Council is to support access to and enhancement of educational opportunities for all learners with a focus on opportunities for learner pathways and student mobility.
-ACAT operates under a Ministerial Order (2010) and the Alberta Public Agencies Governance Act, with Council's work governed by its Mandate and Roles document.
+The Alberta Council on Admissions and Transfer (ACAT) is an advisory agency that works collaboratively with stakeholders to support learner pathways and mobility in Alberta and Canada, including effective transferability of courses and programs.
+The objective of the Council is to support access to and enhancement of educational opportunities for all learners with a focus on supporting learner pathways and student mobility.
+ACAT currently operates under a Ministerial Order (2010) and the Alberta Public Agencies Governance Act, with Council's work governed by its Mandate and Roles document.
 ACAT's framework for admissions and transfer agreements is contained in the Council's Principles, Policies, and Procedures.
-ACAT and transfer system member institutions conduct business adhering to this document.
-The on-line Transfer Alberta Search Tool and Mobile App provide the official source for identified Alberta Transfer System agreements and decisions duly negotiated and approved by member postsecondary institutions.
-The Council monitors and collaborates regarding the effectiveness of admissions and transfer policies and practices throughout the Alberta Transfer System and may make recommendations to the ministry and institutions regarding best practices.
+ACAT, Alberta Learner Pathways System member institutions and other system stakeholders conduct business adhering to the governance in these documents.
+ACAT will also be experiencing a renewed mandate and governance estimated in 2019.

-and a shared understanding by Comprehensive Academic and Research Institutions in Alberta, that generally accept courses for transfer when the courses fit within a student's degree program, have been completed within a certain time period, and meet minimum grade requirements.
+and a shared understanding by Comprehensive Academic and Research Universities in Alberta, that they will generally accept courses for transfer when the courses fit within a student's degree program, have been completed within a certain time period, and meet minimum grade requirements.

-Comprehensive review of this information: July 2016
+Comprehensive review of this information: January 2019